todun/workshop-temp/Lab-Guide2.md

 ### 3\.
 Search over the chat messages

 1\.
-Select the Amazon ElasticSearch icon from the main console page
+Select the Amazon ElasticSearch icon from the main console page.

 2\.
 Create a new Amazon ElasticSearch domain.
 Provide it a name such as "Zombie-chat-logs".
 Click **Next**.